-After your treatment has finished, you’ll have regular check-ups with your doctor.
-They will examine you and ask you how you are feeling and if you have any new symptoms.
+After treatment has finished, you’ll have regular check-ups with your doctor.
+They will examine you, ask how you are feeling and ask if you have any new symptoms.

 You may also have other tests and scans to help your doctors check how well treatment has worked.
 Your doctor and nurse will explain more about this.